-I’m a digital journalist, reporting on women's and girls' lives.
-I've also worked at CNN and the Washington Post.
-My work brings together traditional reporting and storytelling on emerging platforms.
+I’m a freelance digital journalist, reporting on gender, human rights, and women's and girls' lives.
+Previously, I worked at CNN and the Washington Post.

 Amid ICE raids and deportations, scared immigrants – both documented and undocumented – are lining up at charities for advice on how to prepare.